 Students eligible for UK Research Council funding are welcome to apply to the 4-year (1 year MRes + 3 years PhD) fully funded projects summarised below.
-More information about funding eligibility can be found here.
+These projects are not available for international applicants.

 The details for all projects available for 2017 start have now been uploaded.
 We strongly advise early applications.

 Fully-Funded 4 Year CDT Projects - for UK applicants

 Understanding and Enhancing the Stability of Sn based perovskites for all-perovskite tandem solar cells